MicrosoftDocs/windows-itpro-docs/education/windows/change-home-to-edu.md

 ## User Notifications

-Users aren't notified their device has been or will be upgraded to Windows Education when using device management.
+Users aren't notified their device has been or will be upgraded to Windows Education when using MDM.
 It's the responsibility of the institution to notify their users.
-Instituions should notify their users that device management will initiate an upgrade to Windows Education and this will give the institution extra capabilities, such as installing applications.
+Instituions should notify their users that MDM will initiate an upgrade to Windows Education and this will give the institution extra capabilities, such as installing applications.

-Device users can disconnect device management from Settings to prevent further actions from being taken on their personal device.
-For instructions on disconnecting from device management, see [Remove your Windows device from management](/mem/intune/user-help/unenroll-your-device-from-intune-windows).
+Device users can disconnect MDM in the Settings app to prevent further actions from being taken on their personal device.
+For instructions on disconnecting from MDM, see [Remove your Windows device from management](/mem/intune/user-help/unenroll-your-device-from-intune-windows).

 ## Why upgrade student-owned devices from Windows Home to Windows Education?